Octeville-sur-Mer

-Octeville-sur-Mer ([ɔktəvil syʁ mɛʁ], literally Octeville on Sea) is a commune in the Seine-Maritime department, Normandy, northern France and is twinned with Bourne End (Bucks) in United Kingdom since 2003 and with Furci Siculo (Sicily) in Italy since 2010.
+Octeville-sur-Mer ([ɔktəvil syʁ mɛʁ], literally Octeville on Sea) is a commune in the Seine-Maritime department, Normandy, northern France.
+It is twinned with Bourne End (Bucks) in United Kingdom since 2003 and with Furci Siculo (Sicily) in Italy since 2010.

 Geography

 A small farming town in the Pays de Caux with huge cliffs overlooking the English Channel, some 4 mi north of Le Havre, at the junction of the D31 and D940 roads.

 The commune covers a large area, and boasts an airport (of Le Havre), a golf course and several small villages and hamlets.